Syncano/syncano-cli/docs/custom_sockets/examples/advanced.md

 2. There are two ways of installing a Custom Socket - one is using your local files and the second one is by using a URL.

-    To install Custom Socket from a URL do:
+    To install the Custom Socket from a URL do:

         syncano sockets install https://raw.githubusercontent.com/Syncano/custom-socket-advanced-example/master/socket.yml --name mailgun_integration